I think this is one of the best steam mops I've used. For each project, it performed marvelously.Read Users' reviews

 Another great thing about it is that it is very portable.
 It’s small and you can just wheel it to where you need to use it.
 And if that still doesn’t get you close enough, then it has a 3-foot hose.
 That makes it super easy to use.

 However, there are a few things that need to be mentioned about this unit.
 For one, you can’t regulate the steam temperature.
 It comes out super hot and stays that way.
 Not a big problem but it would be nice if the temperature could be turned down for certain projects.

 This thing also can spit quite a bit of water.
 Which isn’t a big deal when you’re cleaning tile but it could be if you are using it to clean wood floors.
 Just something to think about.

 With that being said, I really love the Sienna Eco-Canister Steam Cleaner SSC-0312.
-It’s great for tile and grout and is also versatile enough to be used on a variety of other projects.
-It’s the system I use to clean my tile and grout and highly recommend it to anyone looking for something that will tackle the tile and grout in their home.
+It’s good for tile and grout and is also versatile enough to be used on a variety of other projects.

 - Super-Hot High Pressure Steam

 - Good Mid-Range Price